gamemanual0/gm0/source/docs/hardware-basics/materials-guide.rst

 * A high strength, medium-high density material.
 Suitable for use in nearly every application; recommended in load-bearing applications.
-* Aluminum comes in channel, extrusion, flat, angle, sheet/plate, and is used in some drawer slides.
+* Aluminum comes in :term:`channel`, :term:`extrusion`, flat, angle,
+  sheet/plate, and is used in some drawer slides.

-Aluminum channel is used in many build system kits and is very popular among teams of various skill levels.
-Channel is strong yet relatively lightweight, and offers many mounting options for teams.
+Aluminum :term:`channel` is used in many build system kits and is very popular among teams of various skill levels.
+:term:`Channel` is strong yet relatively lightweight, and offers many mounting options for teams.

-15 mm extrusion is compatible with M3 hardware, allowing teams to slide in bolts to their desired location.
-REV and MiSUMI offer 15 mm extrusion.
+15 mm :term:`extrusion` is compatible with M3 hardware,
+allowing teams to slide in bolts to their desired location.
+REV and MiSUMI offer 15 mm :term:`extrusion`.
-REV extrusion is not as great structurally, but is lighter than Misumi extrusion.
-MiSUMI is more resistant to flexing and/or twisting under load.
-Both REV and Misumi extrusion are sold in bulk, and Misumi has the option to cut to the half millimeter.
+REV :term:`extrusion` is not as great structurally, but is lighter than MiSUMI :term:`extrusion`.
+MiSUMI is more resistant to
+:term:`flexing and/or twisting under load <Torsional Rigidity>`.
+Both REV and MiSUMI :term:`extrusion` are sold in bulk, and MiSUMI has the option to cut to the half millimeter.
-Keep in mind that a lot of extrusion can add up quickly in terms of weight.
+Keep in mind that a lot of :term:`extrusion` can add up quickly in terms of weight.

-Misumi and 8020 also offer aluminum extrusions in other sizes, such as 20mm and 1".
-20 mm extrusion can be a good choice if you need a sturdier frame than provided by 15mm extrusion.
-Note that then you would need to buy special nuts, as 20mm extrusion is not compatible with M3 nuts.
+MiSUMI and 8020 also offer aluminum :term:`extrusions <Extrusion>` in other sizes, such as 20mm and 1".
+20 mm :term:`extrusion` can be a good choice if you need a sturdier frame than provided by 15mm :term:`extrusion`.
+Note that then you would need to buy special nuts, as 20mm :term:`extrusion` is not compatible with M3 nuts.
 1" extrusion is regularly used as the primary building system in FRC, but is definitely overkill for FTC.